valoran-M/C_programming_language/Chapter4-Functions_And_Program_Strucutre/exercises/README.md

     Given the basic framework, it's straightforward to extend the calculator.
 Add the modulus (%) operator and provision for negative numbers

+## Exercice 4.4

+    Add commands to print the top element of the stack without pop ping, to duplicate it, and to sawp the top two elements.
+    Add a command to clear stack.